alexstewartja/game-asset-mcp/README.md

 - **2D Asset Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-2D-Game-Assets-LoRA` with 50 inference steps
 - **3D Asset Image Generation**: Uses the Hugging Face Inference API with model `gokaygokay/Flux-Game-Assets-LoRA-v2` with 50 inference steps
-- **3D Model Conversion**: Uses one of two options based on your MODEL_SPACE setting:
+- **3D Model Conversion**: Uses one of three options based on your MODEL_SPACE setting:
   - **InstantMesh**: Uses a multi-step process with these endpoints:
     - `/check_input_image`: Validates the input image
     - `/preprocess`: Removes background and prepares the image